BPMN patterns mapped to modern workflow tools

 Summary

-• BPMN worked for factories, not modern teams - Built for 18th century factory work, BPMN fails when workers need flexibility, mobile access, and the ability to handle exceptions that rigid flowcharts cannot anticipate
+• BPMN was designed for a different era - It worked when processes were rigid assembly lines.
+Modern teams need flexibility, mobile access, and the ability to handle exceptions that flowcharts can’t anticipate

-• Documentation doesn’t equal improvement - BPMN solves process documentation but makes actual change hard, requiring specialists to redraw diagrams for small modifications instead of letting people doing the work improve it in real-time
+• Documentation isn’t the same as improvement - BPMN solves process documentation but makes change painful, requiring specialists to redraw diagrams while the actual work stays broken

 BPMN is used by legacy BPM software tools.
-In today’s age, it’s a great idea to start moving away from BPMN for these very compelling reasons.
-In discussions with operations teams - which account for about 17% of our conversations with financial services and 10% with professional services firms - this has become one of the most common topics:
+In discussions we’ve had with operations teams - which account for about 17% of our conversations with financial services and 10% with professional services firms - moving beyond BPMN has become one of the most frequent topics.
+Here’s why.

-• BPMN solves process documentation - not process improvement.
-That’s the gap.
-If you want to go from as-is into a to-be process situation, you need think practically.
-How can you make change, training and improvement in a process easy?
-Also - how can you involve the people who actually do the process to improve it?
-BPMN requires re-doing a process model, just to make a small change - which is often just for people who know BPMN.
-At Tallyfy, we’ve seen teams stuck in this loop for months - redrawing diagrams while the actual work stays broken.
-Tallyfy has built the simplest solution imaginable for getting real-time process feedback from the field.
+BPMN solves documentation, not improvement.
+That’s the gap nobody talks about.
+You want to go from as-is to to-be?
+You need to think practically.
+How do you make change easy?
+How do you involve the people who actually do the process?
+BPMN requires redoing an entire process model just to make a small change - and usually only someone who knows BPMN can do it.
+At Tallyfy, we’ve seen teams stuck in this loop for months, redrawing diagrams while the actual work stays broken.

-• BPMN can’t be exposed to external stakeholders.
-No one wants to see your complex, beautiful BPMN diagram.
-Teams care about a better experience.
-Tallyfy focuses on making processes so easy - that you can even share your process with external stakeholders.
-In contrast - BPMN is mostly focused on automating internal, repeatable processes.
+BPMN can’t be shared with external people.
+Nobody outside your organization wants to see a complex BPMN diagram.
+What they care about is a better experience.
+Tallyfy focuses on making processes so simple that you can share them with anyone - even people outside your company.
+BPMN is mostly focused on automating internal, repeatable processes that only insiders ever see.

-• BPMN isn’t really a standard.
-Although it’s supposed to be a standard - many vendors create their own “flavor” of BPMN making migration between vendors a non-trivial task.
-We regularly hear from teams wanting to escape legacy BPMN tools like Signavio - the migration assistance they need proves just how locked-in these “standard” tools actually make you.
+BPMN isn’t really a standard.
+It’s supposed to be, but many vendors create their own “flavor” of BPMN, making migration between tools anything but trivial.
+We regularly hear from teams wanting to escape legacy BPMN tools like Signavio - the migration assistance they need proves just how locked-in these “standard” tools make you.

 As a developer I hated it… the skills were not marketable… Not a single interviewer knew what I was talking about with my BPM experience.